mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 * *Stream States*: The QUIC implementation SHOULD expose to a sender, how much of the data that was sent on a stream was successfully delivered and how much data is still outstanding to be sent or retransmitted.
-* *Arrival timestamps*: If the QUIC connection uses a timestamp extension like
-  {{I-D.draft-smith-quic-receive-ts}} or {{I-D.draft-huitema-quic-ts}}, the
-  arrival timestamps or one-way delays SHOULD be exposed to the application.
 * *Bandwidth Estimation*: If congestion control is done at the transport layer in the QUIC implementation, the QUIC implementation SHOULD expose an estimation of the currently available bandwidth to the application.
 Exposing